duxuhao/Feature-Selection/README.md

 - Demo for S1 score improvement in JData 2018 predict purchase time competition

+## coming plans

+- Initial features with high correlation with label

+- Initial features with high AIS, BIS

+- Initial new selection method based on features importance

 ## new features

 - Set sample ratio for large dataset